Bill Bayno

-Bill Bayno (born May 18, 1962) is an American basketball coach who serves as assistant coach for the Detroit Pistons of the National Basketball Association (NBA).
-He was the men's basketball head coach at Loyola Marymount University from 2008 to 2009, resigning due to medical reasons.
+Bill Bayno (born May 18, 1962) is an American basketball coach, who currently serves as assistant coach for the APR of the Rwanda Basketball League (RBL).
+He was the men's basketball head coach at Loyola Marymount University from 2008 to 2009, resigning for medical reasons.
 He was also the head coach of the UNLV Runnin' Rebels men's basketball team from 1995 through 2000.

 Early life and playing career

 Bayno grew up in Goshen, New York, where he was an all-county, all-city and Daily News all-star selection in basketball at John S. Burke Catholic High School.
 His father, Joe Bayno, was head basketball coach at Burke.
 He graduated in 1980 and went on to play guard for the University of Massachusetts under coaches Ray Wilson and Tom McLaughlin from 1980 to 1982.

 He transferred to Sacred Heart University where he helped the Pioneers to two Division II tournaments and earned selection as a Division II All-American.
 After graduating in 1985, Bayno was invited to rookie camp with the NBA's New York Knicks as a free agent, but did not make the team.